Vinikra/todo-api/README.md

 # Todo API

 A simple and efficient RESTful API for managing tasks, built with Rust.
 This project demonstrates core backend development skills, including CRUD operations, user authentication with JWT, and database integration using SQLite.
-It’s a great example of a beginner-friendly yet robust backend application suitable for a portfolio.

 ## Features
 - User registration and login with secure password hashing (Argon2).